Manishearth/manishearth.github.io/source/drafts/fraud.md

 > Henry Gondorff: Neither are we.

 Speaking of heuristics, if you were asked how you'd fare against some particular scam, you'd probably have answers ready.
 If a family member texts you about something, you'd call or, better, video chat with them to verify.
 If someone contacts you out of the blue, you look them up.
-You are on the lookout for inflection points in a conversation with someone you don't know, to see where it switches from just discussion to something impactful.
+You are on the lookout for inflection points in a conversation with someone you don't know, to see where it switches from idle discussion to something impactful.
 These are great instincts, the instincts of someone who has been paying attention in this internet age.

-But we should step back and think about why these heuristics worked.
+But why did these heuristics work?

 Some of these heuristics are proxies for cost.
 Fluent, personalized writing means a real person, and a scammer working thousands of marks may not have the time to spend on that.
 A strong web presence can be faked, and that takes a ton of work.
 You didn't think a scammer would be likely to spend that much effort solely on *you*, and that builds these heuristics.